 “I honestly want to see people change and I want to see them find a way to build something sustainable and happy and nourishing and worth living in,” Cohan says.
 “I want to see good things happen.”

 But, that final journey to happiness (if it happens at all) is still a long way from now.
 This season certainly isn’t sunflowers and rainbows.
-It wouldn’t be a stretch to say that
+It wouldn’t be a stretch to say that everyone is having a terrible time right now.
+Cohan accurately describes Maggie’s current experience as a “dark night of the soul” moment.

 It’s a period of life full of deep despair and suffering.
 Things are on the brink of becoming unbearable with feelings of stagnation and overwhelming frustration.
 But, Cohan is hopeful that her residual flashes of resilience and determination will become something greater.